architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 ## Helper Methods for Plugin Authors

-For common Architect Plugin use cases, Architect provides a few helper functions available in core Architect packages to make life easier for plugin authors.
+For common Architect Plugin use cases, Architect provides a few helper functions available as parameters injected as arguments into plugin methods to make life easier for plugin authors.

-### `createLambdaJSON`
+### `createFunction`

-> `createLambdaJSON({ inventory, src })`
+> `createFunction({ inventory, src })`

-Available in the [`@architect/package`](https://npmjs.com/package/@architect/package) module (in version 6.2.0 and later), this method can be leveraged inside a plugin's [`package`](#package) method in order to easily and consistently define CloudFormation JSON representing Lambdas created by the plugin.

-Leveraging this helper method gives the plugin function support for [arc's per-function runtime configuration via the `config.arc` file](https://arc.codes/docs/en/reference/config.arc/aws) transparently.
+This method should be leveraged inside a plugin's [`package`](#package) method in order to more easily define CloudFormation JSON representing Lambdas created by the plugin.
+Use of this method for defining Lambdas is an Architect best practice as certain specific conventions that Architect relies on can be maintained.
+While the AWS Lambda logical ID is generally not a concern for developers using Architect, Architect relies on a logical ID naming convention to e.g. retrieve execution logs of a deployed Lambda via [`arc logs`][logs].
+This helper method helps enforce such conventions.
+Leveraging this helper method also gives the plugin function transparent support for [arc's per-function runtime configuration via the `config.arc` file](https://arc.codes/docs/en/reference/config.arc/aws); as the plugin author you do not need to worry about parsing each individual `config.arc` file and retrieving and setting its configuration options (such as assigned RAM, concurrency maximums, and timeout limits).

 #### Arguments